metacall/gsoc-2022/README.md

 ## Timeline/milestones

-The program has not been announced yet but [it is coming with major changes](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html).
+The program has been announced and [it is coming with major changes](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html).

 Please always refer to the [official timeline](https://developers.google.com/open-source/gsoc/timeline).